Liliac (band): History

+Liliac competed on The World's Best hosted by James Corden.
+They also did a performance on America's Got Talent "that dropped the jaw of Simon Cowell".

-The band name translates to “vampire bat” in Romanian, where Florin and their mother are from; Florin said that he was born about an hour from castle of Dracula.
+The band name translates to "bat" in Romanian, where Florin and their mother are from.

 Their recording "We Are The Children" from their 2nd album Queen of Hearts hit No. 1 on Amazon’s Rock Chart for New Releases and Best Sellers.